| The

 in Taekwon-Do came from Master Lee H. Parks, and his Brother

 Eui, of Mississippi State University.
+One

 of the most notable pioneers in tournament promoting was